Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 #### Analysis
 The results show that 5 of the buisness's active subscriptions will expire in 2023 which is more than double the total of active subscriptions that wil expire in 2024.
-So due to the much higher number of subscriptions expiring in the present year, it is viable for the growth officer to strategically design marketing strategies and product campaigns for 2023 in order to drive users to renew their subscriptions for achieving a psoitive growth for the buisness.
+So due to the much higher number of subscriptions expiring in the present year, it is viable for the growth officer to strategically design marketing strategies and product campaigns for 2023 in order to drive users to renew their subscriptions and thus prevent a future loss for the business.

-### Analyzing Subscription cancellation reasons
+### Analyzing subscription cancellation reasons
 As the chief growth officer is tackling customer churn one of their key questions is understadning the factors why users are not renewing their subscriptions.
 Is it because they are not satsified with the product?
 Are they leaving for a competitor?. <br>

 When users decide to cancel their subscription, they're able to select up to three reasons for canceling out of a preset list.
 Users can't select the same reason twice, and some users may even select less than three reasons and have "nu11" values in some of the cancelation reason columns.
 Since the economy has been tough lately, the analytics teams finds it reasonable to first pull the percent of canceled subscriptions that canceled due to the product being too expensive.